elenisal94/Flatmates-crm/README.md

 ## 🚀 How It Works
 1. **Add tenants** - Go to the website and create new tenant records
-2. **Track activities** - Navigate to Tasks, Bills, or Rents sections to add items for each tenant and update their status
+2. **Manage activities** - Navigate to Tasks, Bills, or Rents sections to create, update, or delete items for each tenant and modify their status
 3. **View insights** - Return to the tenant page to see updated stats (bills owed, pending tasks, etc.) and customize your view using the 'visible columns' dropdown

 ---